Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 What to Take to Interview

-The USCIS appointment notice will include an adjustment of status interview checklist of items to take to your interview.
-Always take the items listed in your appointment notice.
-The following list will help you get prepared.
+The USCIS appointment notice will also include an adjustment of status interview checklist of items to take to your appointment.
+Always take the items listed in your appointment notice, but the list below will help you get prepared.
 You should expect to take the following items:

-• Government-Issued Photo ID.
-Typically your passport (even if expired) but can also be any other government-issued photo ID like a driver’s license.
+• A government-issued photo ID.
+Typically your passport (even if expired) but can also be any other government-issued photo ID like a driver’s license;

-• If applying based on employment, an up-to-date employment verification letter, documenting continued employment at a specified salary.
+• If applying based on employment, an up-to-date employment verification letter, documenting continued employment at a specified salary; and

 • If applying based on marriage, copies plus originals of documents proving your bona fide marriage.